Charleston Dirty Birds Release 2022 Season Schedule

 "We are excited to release our 2022 schedule which will start earlier this season than last season and end earlier but will contain eight more home dates for a total of 67 home dates.
 We will now start the process of planning to fill those dates with fun promotions for all of our great Dirty Birds fans," said Team President Chuck Domino.

 The full promotional schedule, along with the on-sale date for individual game tickets, will be released at a later date.
-Opening Day for the Dirty Birds' 2022 season is Thursday, April 21, 2022 at Appalachian Power Park against the Southern Maryland Blue Crabs, with first pitch scheduled for 6:35pm.
+Opening Day for the Dirty Birds' 2022 season is Thursday, April 21, 2022 at Appalachian Power Park against Staten Island, with first pitch scheduled for 6:35pm.
 For more information, or to shop the Dirty Birds team store, visit www.dirtybirdsbaseball.com.

 • Discuss this story on the Atlantic League message board...